CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-audited.md

-## Accessing sensitive registry data within SD Desktop
+## Accessing sensitive register data within SD Desktop

 As the virtual Desktop is isolated from the internet, the only way to access data for analysis is by utilizing a specific application called _Data Gateway_.
 This application will allow you to access the dataset for which you have received a permit from Findata.
 Encrypted files will be **visible in read-only mode (similarly to opening a pdf file or streaming a YouTube video)**.
 This solution allows you to process large amounts of data without storing any copy on your virtual Desktop.